jtr13/EDAV/_book/intro.md

 **Yellow == REF**: The yellow banners signal pages that contain simple collections of  **references**.
 An example of a yellow page is the [external resources page](general.html), which is a list of materials that you can look through and learn from.
 Yellow pages have the least amount of hand-holding: they are collections of resources and references that will help you learn about new things.

-## Improving this resource
+## Help Improve *edav.info/*

 Not finding what you are looking for?
 Think a section could be made clearer?
-Consider improving edav.info/ by submitting a pull request to the [github page](https://github.com/jtr13/EDAV){target="_blank"}.
+Consider helping improve *edav.info/* by submitting a pull request to the [github page](https://github.com/jtr13/EDAV){target="_blank"}.
+Don't understand that last sentence?
+We have a [page on how you can contribute to *edav.info/*](contribute.html).

 ## Fun Stuff: T-Shirts

-Zach Bogart has made a few tshirts available on [Teespring](https://teespring.com/stores/edav){target="_blank"} so you can show your love for EDAV and R. Hope you enjoy.
+Zach Bogart has made a few t-shirts available on [Teespring](https://teespring.com/stores/edav){target="_blank"} so you can show your love for EDAV and R. Hope you enjoy.

 *P.S.
 Designing a cool shirt or sticker is a great addition to your community contribution.
 It has to be cool, though :)*